What is a CPAP Machine? Discover the Best CPAP Machines for a Good Night's Sleep

 What Are The Different Types Of CPAP Machines

 CPAP machines come in two categories: Auto CPAPs and standard or set pressure CPAPs.
-Both machine types help regulate sleep apnea, and it is ultimately up to you and your doctor to decide which is most compatible for you.
+Both machine types help regulate sleep apnea, and it is ultimately up to you and your doctor to decide which is the best CPAP machine for you.

 All CPAP machines include a ramp feature that gradually reduces pressure to allow you to fall asleep more comfortably and gradually increases pressure to accommodate your sleep apnea.